kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

       targetPort: 3000
 ```

 A load balancer service asks for google services to provision us a load balancer.
-We can wait until the service gets an external ip:
+We can wait until the service gets an external IP:

 ```console
 $ kubectl get svc --watch